MikeK-003/golang-serverless-api/README.md

 This is just a demonstration of what I know in the 2 days I've been studying this.

 Reproducing the project requires
-1. Visual Studio Code, with golang and REST Client.
+1. Visual Studio Code, with golang and the REST Client extension.
 2. An AWS account to utilize AWS API Gateway and AWS Lambda.

 I will write exactly how I ran this code: